How to roll over your 401(k) in 3 easy steps

 Rolling over a 401(k) retirement account from an employer might feel like tricky business.
-While there are rules to follow and consequences if you don’t, the right steps can make the process smooth sailing.
+While there are rules to follow and consequences if you don’t, following the proper steps can make the process smooth sailing.

 Why roll over your 401(k) to an IRA?

-It might be tempting to leave your funds where they are, but it can be helpful to conduct a rollover — in fact, that consolidation might simplify your retirement planning for you.
+It might be tempting to leave your funds where they are or cash out your account, but it can be helpful to conduct a rollover — in fact, that consolidation might simplify your retirement planning for you.
 Here is a snapshot of reasons to roll over your 401(k):

-- Fewer accounts mean more flexibility to adjust and diversify based on changes in your risk tolerance.
+Fewer accounts could mean more flexibility to adjust and diversify based on changes in your risk tolerance.

-- You could have a wider range of investment choices through other retirement account options.
+You could have a wider range of investment choices through other retirement account types.